jerrodq2/django_learning_and_practice/README.md

 # django_learning_and_practice
-Basic assignments I made to learn and practice with Django
+Created approximately 1/2017

+## Purpose
+A repository created so that I could learn Django on my own.
+It contains different projects so that I could learn and practice basic django.